foodfight/showz/whats-cookin/episode_32.md

 * [chefvm](https://github.com/trobrock/chefvm/) is a simple Chef environment manager, usage inspired by (rvm)[https://rvm.io/].
 At first glance this looks similar to [knife-block](https://github.com/greenandsecure/knife-block) which we mentioned back in [episode 27](http://foodfightshow.org/2012/09/vagrant.html).
 Thanks to [David Czarnecki](https://twitter.com/CzarneckiD) for letting us know about chefvm!

+* [chef-edit](https://github.com/bryanwb/chef-edit) is a new gem that adds a simple function to the Chef library scope to edit and existing resource.
+If the given resource does not exist, a new resource will be created.

 ### Upcoming Meetup Groups and Events

 ###  Special Offers